RECYCLING & REUSE GUIDE

-Glass is NOT accepted curbside in your recycling bin because it contaminates the other recyclables, is dangerous for recycling employees, and is problematic for recycling machinery.
+Glass is NOT accepted curbside in your recycling cart because it contaminates the other recyclables, is dangerous for recycling employees, and is problematic for recycling machinery.

-- FREE - If you would like to recycle your glass, you can take it to an Omaha recycling drop-off site for free.
+- FREE - If you would like to recycle your glass, you can take accepted glass items to a PURPLE container at a City of Omaha recycling drop-off site.

-- PAID - Glassman Recycling & Repurposing offers a fee-based residential, home pick-up glass recycling service to the Omaha metro.
+- PAID - Glassman Recycling & Repurposing offers a fee-based, residential pick-up service for glass recycling in the Omaha metro.

 Plastic Bag & Film Recycling:

-Did you know that some of the soft/film plastics that CANNOT be recycled in your green curbside recycling bin CAN be recycled using the Wrap Recycling Action Program (WRAP)?
-Items like plastic grocery bags, plastic film, such as produce bags, dry cleaning bags, and the wrap around paper towels can be recycled at participating retail and grocery stores.
+Did you know that some of the flexible film plastics that CANNOT be placed in your green-lid curbside recycling cart CAN be recycled through the Wrap Recycling Action Program (WRAP)?
+Look for the special plastic bag collection containers at participating retail and grocery stores.
+Items including plastic grocery bags, plastic film or plastic wrap, dry cleaning bags, Ziploc bags, and the outer plastic wrap around paper towels can be recycled via a WRAP collection container for free.

 Hefty® EnergyBag® Program:

-Non-recyclable soft/film plastics that CANNOT be recycled by the WRAP Program CAN be placed in the orange Hefty® EnergyBag® as part of an energy recovery process.
-Items include snack bags, candy wrappers, toothpaste tubes, plastic utensils, and polystyrene (styrofoam) cups, bowls, and take-out containers.
-When your orange bag is full, tie it up and place it in your curbside recycling bin along with your mixed recycling.
-These are the ONLY plastic bags that should ever be placed in your curbside green bin.
+Hard-to-recycle plastics that are NOT acceted in general recycling or the WRAP Program CAN be placed in an orange Hefty® EnergyBag®.
+Accepted items in the Omaha-specific program include empty and clean plastic snack and chip bags, plastic candy wrappers, toothpaste tubes, plastic utensils, and polystyrene (styrofoam) cups or take-out containers.
+When your orange bag is full, tie it up and place it inside your curbside recycling cart along with your mixed recycling or take it to a drop-off recycling site.
+These are the ONLY plastic bags that should ever be placed in your recycling cart.
 The orange bags are hand sorted at the recycling facility.

 Household products like antifreeze, bug spray, fertilizer, motor oil, paint thinner, and weed killer can pose a threat to health, safety, and the environment when improperly discarded.
 Douglas & Sarpy County residents can dispose of these toxic waste items at the UnderTheSink facility near 120th & I Streets for free.